Agricultural Literacy Curriculum Matrix

 - Step 6: Watch the water in the cup for up to five minutes.

-- After students have watched the demonstration, reconvene the class.
-Ask students to state their observations from the demonstration.
+- Ask the students to share their observations from the demonstration.

-- The demonstration is a model of how water and nutrients move from outside of the root to the inside of the root.
+- Ask the students, "How is the demonstration similar to what happens in the roots of plants?"
+(The demonstration is a model of how water and nutrients move from outside the root to inside the root.)

 Activity 3: From Roots to the Plant

-- Explain that getting nutrients into the plant roots is an important first step.
-Ask students, “Do other parts of the plant need water and nutrients?” followed by “How do the water and nutrients get from the roots to the rest of the plant?”
+- Ask the students, “Besides the roots, do other plant parts need water and nutrients?” followed by “How do water and nutrients get from the roots to the rest of the plant?”

-- Explain that students are going to investigate how water moves from the roots to the rest of the plant.
-Ask students to again work in their groups of four.
+- Explain to the students that they are going to investigate how water moves from the roots to the rest of the plant.
+Ask the students to work in their groups of four from Activity 2.

-- Pass out to each student one copy of Master 3.1, Getting Water and Nutrients to the Plant.
-Read through the instructions for the investigation with the students to ensure that they understand their task.
+- Pass out a copy of Master 3.1 to each student.
+Read through the instructions with the students to ensure that they understand their task.

-- Allow time for students to ask questions about the procedure they will follow.
-After reviewing the instructions, and before having students begin the hands-on part of the experiment, ask students to write their predictions about what will happen with the food coloring, water, and celery.
+- Ask the students to write their predictions about what will happen with the food coloring, water, and celery.

-- As teams work on their investigation, circulate among teams to answer questions and help them with timing the investigation.
+- As the students work on their investigation, circulate among the groups to answer questions and help them with timing the investigation.

 Concept Elaboration and Evaluation